 We then continue by

 strolling along quiet paths through gently rolling terrain covered with vineyards to

 the village of Menerbes (made famous by Peter Mayle in his book "A Year in

 wine-tasting at the "Maison de la Truffe et d

 Vin".
 From Menerbes we continue by coach to Avignon where we stay for the

 night.
 Our hotel is short walk from the famous Pont d' Avignon and the Papal

-Palace.
+popes.
 After checking into our hotel we have a stroll through the city to a

 Buffet breakfast (at